skade/yakshav.es/_sources/using-diesel-with-a-postgres-schema.md

-# Using Diesel with a PostgreSQL schema
+# Using Diesel with a PostgreSQL schema (non-invasively)

 ## Warning first

 This seems to work for me, please make sure you test your app throughly with it.

 ## How it works

-Diesel in itself has no explicit support for PostgreSQL schemas.
-But that doesn't mean it's not possible to use them.

 When using a shared PostgreSQL database, it can make sense to rely on [PostgreSQL schemas](https://www.postgresql.org/docs/9.6/static/ddl-schemas.html).
 Sharing a database can be useful if you want to keep things in database, but also hook multiple isolated applications to it.